What exactly are HIIT and LISS?

 - Keep your muscle intact – A HIIT cardio workout places a greater demand on the anaerobic pathway to produce adenosine triphosphate (ATP) — the energy “currency” of the body.
 This means that during the post-exercise recovery period, the body will take in more oxygen for regenerative purposes, including the re-synthesis of muscle glycogen, which helps to help the body repair muscle tissue damage.
 Due to LISS’ low-impact nature, a longer time is needed performing each workout, which can lead to raised cortisol (a stress hormone) levels, causing the body to go into a catabolic (muscle-wasting) state.

 - Burn fat by doing nothing – Due to a phenomenon known as Excess Post-Exercise Oxygen Consumption (EPOC), which essentially means a greater amount of oxygen is required to return the body to homeostasis (a normal, balanced, pre-exercised state) by restoring muscle glycogen and muscle proteins that are damaged during exercise.
 It is this increased oxygen consumption that explains why the body continues to burn calories long after a HIIT cardio workout is completed.
 LISS workouts have been shown to have a significantly shorter recovery period, with little or no EPOC effect taking place, meaning that the majority of calories burned are during the workout itself.

-While HIIT workouts have some undeniably fantastic benefits, Part 2 of our series will take a look at the reasons why LISS cardio is preferable in certain training regimens, and how it can outperform HIIT depending on training goals!
+While HIIT workouts have some undeniably fantastic benefits, check out part 2 for the reasons why LISS cardio is preferable in certain training regimens, and how it can outperform HIIT depending on training goals!